JMDKC/jmdkc.github.io/_posts/2020-09-27-cezanne-jaray-schubert.md

 ![for your eyes only](/Assets/cezanne-jaray-schubert-2.jpg) *For Your Eyes Only, Pink & Turquoise (2020)*

-The light form the window revealed the scratchy, very slightly uneven paint strokes that made up the roundels’ colour blocks.
+The light from the window revealed the scratchy, very slightly uneven paint strokes that made up the roundels’ colour blocks.

 And one of them had a little pencilled x on the wall, just to the right of the canvas.
 It hadn’t quite been hung correctly.
 This detail, on the damp wall adjoining the uneven floor, seemed just perfect.

-*Paul Cezanne: Drawings - Tess Jaray: Roundels is at Karsten Schubert (London).
+*Paul Cézanne: Drawings - Tess Jaray: Roundels is at Karsten Schubert (London).
 10 - 30 September 2020*